 Jocelyn is a research assistant with the UNESCO Chair on Community Sustainability: From Local to Global.
 She holds an undergraduate degree in Fine Arts and Geography, with a diploma in Water Resource Management and GIS.
 She recently completed a Masters in Sustainability Science at Brock, looking at governance and management in Canadian Ramsar sites.
 She has been working in integrated natural resource conservation at the local community level in Niagara for the past 30 years.
 Jocelyn’s early career focus was water quality improvement through the implementation of restoration Best Management Practices, her focus evolved to include Great Lakes remediation and restoration project management.
 As a Project Management Professional (PMP), she is the Canadian Co-chair of the Niagara River Binational Ramsar Designation Steering Committee.
 Jocelyn’s hope for “Beyond Sustainability” is robust community involvement working to ensure a better future for people and nature (social-ecological structures), where the valuation of all components are weighted equally and no one component (economic development as an example) does not outweigh the others (environment or society).
 In her spare time, Jocelyn is working with local partners to secure the first transboundary (in the America’s) Ramsar designation for the Niagara River.

-Heather VanVolkenburg is a scientific research manager and teaching support in the Department of Biological Sciences.
+Heather VanVolkenburg is a research manager and contributor in the Department of Biological Sciences.
 She recently graduated with a Masters of Biological Science (Ecology and Evolution), her research thesis focused on agroecological systems, specifically the ecological effects of agrominerals and cover crops in local vineyards.
 Her recent work has focused on several ecological and social science initiatives of the Brock University UNCESO Chair on Community Sustainability: From Local to Global, some of which include the Organic Science Cluster 3 (applying systems thinking to agricultural management), the Canadian Commission for UNESCO’s IdeaLab (Building Back Better Post COVID-19 Task Force position paper contributions), and Canadian Coalition of Women in Engineering, Science, Trades and Technology (researching barriers faced by mature women entering STEM disciplines).
 Heather began at Brock as a mature undergraduate student after spending nearly two decades as a senior manager in the private sector.
 These experiences have fostered within her a passion for participating in diverse projects with ultimate goals of understanding and creating more inclusive and sustainable pathways for the betterment of both the local and global community.
 “Beyond Sustainability” provides such an opportunity, and she hopes the project will advance how results from diverse collaborations benefit all of society (both human and otherwise).
 Her passions include both understanding and teaching the complexity of ecological systems, mentoring youth (including her own three children), continuous learning, and anything that involves the natural world.

 About the New Frontiers in Research Fund